 The module is perfect for emulating three-phase electric motor units.
 Energy recuperation is also included to boost the energy efficiency of the overall system.
 Typical test application areas are electrically supported steering, starter and generator systems, and mild hybrid drives.
 Several loads can be operated in parallel to achieve higher electric currents.

-The DS5381 Electronic Load Module uses the same supply voltage as the device under test (ECU).
+The DS5381 Electronic Load Module uses the same supply voltage as the device under test, e.g., the ECU.
 It is equipped with bidirectional working voltage regulators so that the current that is sunk on one pin can be sourced to another pin.
-This means that the effective power that is simulated on the Load pins can be much higher than the power consumption of the electronic load.
+This means that the effective power which circulates between the ECU and the DS5381 Electronic Load Module can be much higher than the infeed power of the DC supply unit.

 The DS5381 Electric Load Module can be operated in three different modes: